SreevalliK/minimal/index.md

 ### Automatic Ticket Classification
 **Objective :** Create a model that can automatically classify customer complaints based on the products and services that the ticket mentions. customer complaints are unstructured text data; so, traditionally, companies need to allocate the task of evaluating and assigning each ticket to the relevant department to multiple support employees.
 Build a model that is able to classify customer complaints based on the products/services.

-**Technology :** EDA Techniques, Data Visualization, Topic Modelling.
+**Technology :** EDA Techniques, Data Visualization, NLTK, POS Tagging,Topic Modelling.
 Model building using Supervised learning.
 Logistic Regression, Random Forests, Naive Bayes

 ---